 After retiring from the Air Force, Gabriel served 10-years on the faculty of Virginia’s George Mason University and was named Professor Emeritus of Music.
 His many civilian honors include the first Citation of Excellence awarded by the National Band Association, Phi Mu Alpha Sinfonia’s New Millennium Lifetime Achievement Award and its rarely presented National Citation for “significant contributions to music in America.”
 In 1989, Ithaca College conferred Gabriel with an honorary doctor of music degree; in 1997 the college further honored him with its Lifetime Achievement Award.

 Inducted into the National Band Association Hall of Fame of Distinguished Band Conductors, Gabriel has performed in all 50 of the United States and in 50 countries around the world.
 Among the major orchestras and bands he conducted are the Mormon Tabernacle Choir; the Minneapolis, Pittsburgh and Tatui Sao Paulo Symphony Orchestras; the Dallas Wind Symphony; and the Tokyo Kosei Wind Orchestra.
 Most recently he received the Ellis Island Medal of Honor, which pays tribute to the immigrant experience by honoring individuals from various ethnic backgrounds who have shown outstanding qualities in their personal and professional lives.

 A native of Cortland, New York, Gabriel currently resides in Alexandria, Virginia.

 For more information, contact Jenny Stockdale, marketing communications manager in the Ithaca College School of Music, at firstname.lastname@example.org or (607) 274-3256.

-Originally published in Media Relations: International Music Education Conference Honors Ithaca College Alumnus Arnald Gabriel.
+Originally published in IC News: International Music Education Conference Honors Ithaca College Alumnus Arnald Gabriel.